-With a radius of 1,079.6 miles (1,737.5 kilometers), the moon is less than a third the width of Earth.
-If Earth were the size of a nickel, the moon would be about as big as a coffee bean.
+With a radius of about 1,080 miles (1,740 kilometers), the Moon is less than a third of the width of Earth.
+If Earth were the size of a nickel, the Moon would be about as big as a coffee bean.

-The moon is farther away from Earth than most people realize.
-The moon is an average of 238,855 miles (384,400 kilometers) away.
-That means 30 Earth-sized planets could fit in between Earth and the moon.
+The Moon is an average of 238,855 miles (384,400 kilometers) away.
+That means 30 Earth-sized planets could fit in between Earth and the Moon.